iStockphoto.com / Sean Pavone

 Area residents also make the most of central Florida's lengthy summers and mild winters, which create ideal recreation conditions year-round.
 The area's many waterways host a wide variety of activities, and drier pastimes abound as well.
 Phone the Orange County Parks & Recreation Division at (407) 836-6200, or (407) 836-6280 for the event information line.

-The Brevard County Manatees, a Class A affiliate of the Milwaukee Brewers, play at Osceola County Stadium, 631 Heritage Park Way in Kissimmee, starting in summer 2017; phone (321) 697-3220.
+The Florida Fire Frogs (formerly the Brevard County Manatees), a Class A affiliate of the Atlanta Braves, play at Osceola County Stadium, 631 Heritage Park Way in Kissimmee, starting in summer 2017; phone (321) 697-3220.

 BasketballOrlando basketball enthusiasts fill Amway Center to watch he NBA's Orlando Magic; for schedule and ticket information phone (407) 896-2442.